andeya/result/README.md

 # result
-Go-generics result module inspired by rust result crate.
+Go-generics result module inspired by rust.

 Avoid ifelse, handle result with chain methods, will you choose her?